corpse-inc/corpse/README.md

 ## Creating own game on top of the corpse engine

 Fork the repo and go ahead!
 See related [sandbox world](./corpse/sandbox.py) file for the reference.

+## Corpse's corpsed?

+Formerly, corpse was a try to create a TDS RPG game in the post-apocalyptic genre called *the Corpse Inc*.
+For now, it's the engine which's planned to be rewritten in Rust sometime as esper's ECS implementation in Python is too slow despite the chunk-system and has no alternatives.

+To be truly honest, a team-making of the own game engine on top of pygame, esper and tiled was an amazing experience, which showed us that gamedev sucks.
+Thanks [Yandex Lyceum](https://lyceum.yandex.ru/) for making us trying so.

+## Can I contribute?

+Of course you can!
+Just [fork](https://github.com/markmelix/corpse/fork) the repo and do the thing.

+## Credits

+Mark Meliksetyan (<markmelix@gmail.com>), Anton Grishin (<anton.ingrish@gmail.com>).

+## License

+[GNU GPL v3.0](./LICENSE).
+Yes, at the start of the development we wanted the corpse to be truly open-source hardened.